-Australian government distances itself from Donald Trump Jr.’s postponed tour
+The Australian government distances itself from Donald Trump Jr.’s postponed tour

 Trump Jr. did not immediately respond to a request for comment.

-Home Affairs Minister Clare O’Neil deflected blame on social media, branding Trump Jr. a “big baby” and “sore loser” in now-deleted tweets.
+Home Affairs Minister Clare O’Neil deflected blame on social media, branding Trump Jr. a “big baby” and “sore loser” in since-deleted tweets.

 “Now he’s trying to blame the Australian government for his poor ticket sales and cancelled tour,” O’Neil tweeted for less than an hour.

-Turning Point said they had sold 8,000 tickets for the events planned July 9-11.
+Turning Point said they sold 8,000 tickets for the events planned July 9-11.
 Turning Point advised buyers to keep their tickets and promised new Australian dates for his speaking tour would be announced soon.

-The government has declined to reveal details of the visa or when it was applied for, citing privacy reasons.
+The government has declined to reveal details of the visa or when it was applied for, citing privacy concerns.

-Turning Point spokesperson Elizabeth Walker said she did not know the date of the visa application.
-But she said the application had been on track since May.
+Turning Point spokesperson Elizabeth Walker said she did not know the date of the visa application, but it had been on track since May.
 She said it was a Subclass 408 temporary work visa that would allow Trump Jr. access to Australia for six months.

+Australia refuses or cancels foreigners’ visas on character grounds.
+U.S. musician Snoop Dogg and anti-vaccination advocate Kent Heckenlively are among the high-profile foreigners who have been refused entry on the character test in recent decades.

+Sydney’s The Daily Telegraph described calls for Trump Jr. to be refused entry as misguided.
+The newspaper’s editorial also drew parallels between those calls and the government deporting Serbian tennis star Novak Djokovic in 2022 because he was opposed to COVID-19 vaccination.